-Reading While Driving: Attempting to read instructions, road maps, or other materials while driving a car.
+Reading While Driving: Attempting to read instructions, road maps, or other materials, whether on paper or on an electronic device, while driving a car.

-Use of Electronic Devices: Attempting to change a tape or CD, dial a cellular phone, use an inappropriate entertainment device (such as trying to watch a DVD while driving), or other similar act can distract a driver from the road and increase the chance of an accident.
+Use of Electronic Devices: Attempting to change a tape or CD, dial a cellular phone, texting, using an inappropriate entertainment device (such as trying to watch a DVD while driving), and other similar acts can distract a driver from the road and increase the chance of an accident.

 Vehicle Lights: The failure to properly use turn signals, the failure to properly maintain headlights, brake lights, and signal lights, the failure to illuminate headlights.